serious-stef/daily_programmer_challenges/README.md

 Anyway, I am very proud to having done this within 24 hours of learning python :).
 On to the next one!

+#### Lessons learned
+* `len(a)` is the length of an array
+* `[int(n) for n in str(number)]` creates a list of integers from a string of numbers.
+Attention: It has to be numbers.
+First value can also be a different datatype though, so it is also possible to make an array of characters or one digit strings.
+* Learned how to use github (hi everyone!) and how to push, commit and pull.
+* Got a good sense of how to use for and while loops.

 ### Challenge 399
 [Link to reddit post](https://www.reddit.com/r/dailyprogrammer/comments/onfehl/20210719_challenge_399_easy_letter_value_sum/)

+This was harder to solve than I expected.
+The only problem here was to convert the letters of the alphabet to values.
+First I tried to solve it by determining the value of a complete word.
+That didn't really work though.
+In the process however I realised it might be easier to just determine the value of one character at a time.
+Also I did a redundant approach to connecting values and letters through an additional variable "lettervalues" which I later found obsolete.
+It's not a beauty, but it solves the problem and I am proud of my solution.

+#### Lessons learned
+* Every challenge is now in a different .py to stay organised.
+Had to learn how to import functions from other files.
+* string is a class which lets you import a list of the alphabet through `string.ascii_lowercase`.